zfhui/json_api_talk/json_api_talk.md

 __RESTful APIs using JSON__

 ^
-- endpoint design
-- plural / singular
-- resource nesting
-- partial / complete update
-- filters, sorting params
+- maintaining one or probably several APIs during our daily work
+- modern APIs are RESTful APIs sending JSON payloads
+- PROBLEM: This does not tell us about HOW to structure our APIs

 ---
 ## Problem

 __RESTful APIs using JSON__
-We don't have a shared understanding about the structure.
+> We don't have a shared understanding about the structure.

 ^
-The point here is: ...
-- variations of the same thing
-- new client for every API
-- different clients prefer different response structures
-  - iOS: good with fewer requests and large responses
-  - Android: several requests with small responses
+- If you give several individual developers the same data structure and some use cases and ask each of them to build an API, everyone will come back with a different solution.
+- It you put them then into the same room to discuss their solutions, they will tell you why prefer
+- camel Case over snake case
+- plural / singular
+- endpoint design
+- resource nesting
+- filters, sorting params

 ---
 ![](bikeshed.jpg)